Lavo Kingdom: Ayodhya as capital: 1080s–1350

-Formation of Ayutthaya Kingdom
+Formation of the Ayutthaya Kingdom: 1351

-In 1350, Uthong and Borommarachathirat I of Suphannabhum (modern Suphan Buri) co-founded Ayutthaya Kingdom on an island located on the intersection of three rivers; Chao Phraya River, Lopburi River and Pa Sak River, and Uthong became the king of the city.
-But Borommarachathirat I took Ayutthaya from Uthong's son Ramesuan in 1370, and then Ramesuan retreated to Lavo.
-In 1388, Ramesuan took revenge by taking Ayutthaya back from Borommarachathirat I's son, Thong Lan.
+Before the union each of the four towns of the lower plain had sent missions to China in its own name, Ayodhya as Xian, Lavo as Luohu, Suphan Buri as Sumenbang and Phetchaburi as Pichaburi.
+In 1351 Uthong and Borommarachathirat I of Suphannabhum (modern Suphan Buri) founded the Ayutthaya Kingdom on an island where the Chao Phraya, Lopburi and Pa Sak meet, though Baker and Pasuk have only the Lopburi running beside the site at the time.
+Uthong became king of the city.
+Borommarachathirat I then took Ayutthaya from Uthong's son Ramesuan in 1370, and Ramesuan retreated to Lavo.
+In 1388 Ramesuan retook the city from Borommarachathirat I's son Thong Lan.
 Borommarachathirat I's nephew Intharachathirat took Ayutthaya back for the Suphannaphum dynasty in 1408.
-The Uthong dynasty was then purged and became a mere noble family of Ayutthaya until the 16th century.
+The Uthong dynasty was then purged and reduced to a noble family of Ayutthaya until the 16th century.

 There are many theories about Uthong's origin.
-According to HRH Prince Chula Chakrabongse, he was thought to have been a descendant of Mangrai.
+Baker and Pasuk count at least seven, and note that beyond his role as founder the chronicles record little about him but the year of his death.
+Chula Chakrabongse thought him a descendant of Mangrai.
 Van Vliet's chronicles, a seventeenth-century work, stated that King Uthong was a Chinese merchant who established himself at Phetchaburi before moving to Ayutthaya.
-Tamnan Mulla Satsana, a sixteenth-century Lanna literature, stated that King Uthong was from the Lavo Kingdom.
+Tamnan Mulla Satsana, a sixteenth-century Lanna text, states that King Uthong was from the Lavo Kingdom.

-After the foundation of the Ayutthaya Kingdom in the 14th century, Lavo was incorporated into a major stronghold of the Ayutthaya Kingdom.
-Following the merging, according to the Instructions Given to the Siamese Envoys Sent to Portugal composed in 1684, Lavapuri or Lopburi was abandoned around the 15th century.
-It was retrieved and became the kingdom's capital during the reign of King Narai in the mid-17th century, and the king resided there for about eight months a year.
+Lavo became a major Ayutthayan stronghold after the kingdom's foundation in the 14th century.
+The Instructions Given to the Siamese Envoys Sent to Portugal of 1684 has Lavapuri, or Lopburi, abandoned around the 15th century.
+Narai made it a royal capital in the mid-17th century and resided there some eight months a year.